JSBmanD/docs/pages/dashboard/sensitive-data-access.md

 Webhook records
 Credits

+[block:callout]
+{
+  "type": "info",
-!!! info "Getting Started with Liveview"
+  "title": "Getting Started with Liveview",
-	Please refer to the [Liveview](/exports/pba-liveview/) article for an in-depth tutorial on how use Liveview.
+  "body": "Please refer to the [Liveview](/exports/pba-liveview/) article for an in-depth tutorial on how use Liveview."
+}
+[/block]

 ### Set up SDK